Latrobe Regional Hospital's expansion has paved the way for employment opportunities in clinical and non-clinical roles.

 To view current vacancies click here

-If you are considering a career at LRH, hear what our staff have to say about working for Gippsland's largest health service.
+If you are considering a career at LRH, click on the picture below to hear what our staff have to say about working for Gippsland's largest health service.

 Pictured working at the LRH site are Brad Askew (left) and Clancy Dyer from Cameron Outdoor.